 Beatrice is now 56 feet (17 metres) long, with an airy, large windowed cabin and toilets equipped for those with disabilities.
 The large foredeck is easily accessible from the bank and is perfect for sitting out on a good day.
 An electric lift takes those in wheelchairs, or who cannot manage the steps, from the foredeck to the cabin.
 She can accommodate 12 passengers on each trip, three of whom may be in wheel chairs, or four if the party is a little smaller.
 Large powered wheelchairs may not be able to get into the cabin.
 Please check with us when booking.

-The crew, a qualified skipper assisted by a trained volunteer, is responsible for the effective and safe running of the boat, but we are also happy to involve passengers in the working of the locks (of which there are at least 6 on each trip).
-Groups are responsible for the care of their own members and for providing refreshments – there is a small galley with a kettle, a fridge and a microwave.
+The crew, a qualified skipper assisted by a trained crew member, is responsible for the effective and safe running of the boat.
+There are at least 6 locks on most of our trips and we are happy to involve passengers in their working.
+Groups are responsible for the care and behaviour of their own members.
+If children help with the locks they must be accompanied by both a teacher/carer and a crew member.

 The boat has a small galley with a kettle, a fridge and a microwave.
 Groups should bring their own refreshments and take away their own rubbish.
 It is often possible to stop at a pub or cafe during the trip, depending on the time available.

 First Aid: Beatrice has a comprehensive first aid kit, including a defibrillator and trauma kit.
 Our skippers are first aid trained, but we expect that a teacher or member of support staff will take the lead for children or members of an organised group.